-That people consider the mission a sine qua non of high-performing nonprofits is not in debate; Peter Drucker, for example, says it is the first thing that for-profits can learn from nonprofits.
-Here's why:
+It's no debate that mission is a sine qua non of high-performing nonprofits; Peter Drucker, for example, says it is the first thing for-profits can learn from nonprofits.
+123 Here's why:

-It focuses the organization on action.
+Mission focuses the organization on action.
 It defines the specific strategies needed to attain the crucial goals.
 It creates a disciplined organization.
-It alone can prevent the most common degenerative disease of organizations, especially large ones: splintering their always limited resources on things that are "interesting" or look "profitable" rather than concentrating them on a very small number of productive efforts.
-122
+It alone can prevent the most common degenerative disease of organizations, especially large ones: splintering their always-limited resources on things that are "interesting" or look "profitable" rather than concentrating them on a very small number of productive efforts.124 was identified, it was described by the respondent as having a clear understanding of its objective . . . and the belief that the goal embodies a worthwhile or important result."
+126

-Paul Light in his study of innovative nonprofit and government organizations also found this pragmatic nature of mission, "Without a strong sense of mission, nonprofit and government organizations cannot long sustain innovativeness.
-They will have no basis on which to say either yes or no." 123
+Paul Light in his study of innovative nonprofit and government organizations also found this pragmatic nature of mission: "Without a strong sense of mission, nonprofit and government organizations cannot long sustain innovativeness.
+They will have no basis on which to say either yes or no." 125